QSpec: Speculative Decoding with Complementary Quantization Schemes: Experiments

 \subsection{General Setup}

 \textbf{Benchmarks.} We assess \sys{} with two primary criteria: (1) generation fidelity and (2) end-to-end serving speedup.
 For fidelity evaluation, we adopt not only traditional tasks, including PIQA (500, 10-shot)~\citep{piqa}, WinoGrande (500, 5-shot)~\citep{ai2:winogrande}, and WikiText2~\citep{wikitext2}, but also challenging multi-step reasoning tasks such as GSM8K (All, 8-shot)~\citep{gsm8k}, MATH (All, 4-shot)~\citep{MATH}, MBPP (200, 0-shot)~\citep{MBPP}, and HumanEval (All, 0-shot)~\citep{HUMAN_EVAL}.
 To measure the acceleration, we use all the above reasoning tasks and two additional chatbot datasets, namely ShareGPT~\citep{sharegpt52k} and LMsys-1K~\citep{lmsys}.
+Due to space constraints, we present results for GSM8K, HumanEval, and LMsys-1K in the main text, with remaining results detailed in the Appendix~\ref{sec:app_full_res}.
 Following the setup of Atom~\citep{Atom}, we randomly sampled the dataset for the request prompts to reduce the workload.
 Due to memory limitations, we vary the batch size from 8 to 32 and serve all requests in a first-come, first-served (FCFS) manner.
 Once any request is finished, we refill the batch, adhering to the continuous batching approach of ORCA~\citep{orca}.
-We use greedy sampling for token generation.
+All experiments use greedy sampling for token generation.

-\textbf{Base Models.} To assess the effectiveness and scalability of our approach, we conduct experiments using multiple models from the Llama family~\citep{llama3}\footnote{\url{https://www.huggingface.co/meta-llama}} with varying scales and capacities: Llama3.2-3b, Llama2-7b, Llama3-8b-instruct, and Llama2-13b.
+\textbf{Models.} To assess the effectiveness and scalability of our approach, we conduct experiments using multiple models from the Llama family~\citep{llama2, llama3} with varying scales and capacities: Llama3.2-3b, Llama2-7b, Llama3-8b-instruct, and Llama2-13b.